YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 It also takes a `difficulty` and a `playername` as arguments so that it can display the correct names

 ### **Rendering**
-The main module calls this method, it decides what to render and get's all the information needed for that from the game logic
+The main module calls this method, it **decides what to render** and get's all the information needed for that from the game logic

+It uses **helper methods** that are explained below for **most of the rendering** but everything that is not done by said methods, this method does itself

+How many **captures** to show per player and what **state** the game is in are also determined by this method

 ### **Ending the Game**
-Calling this method sets the object's fields, so that the game finished screen is shown
+Calling this method sets the object's fields, so that the **game finished screen is shown**

-The parameter determines if the game counts as won or lost
+The parameter determines if the game counts as **won or lost**

+### **Variables of Note**
+Like other modules, the game gui has a global variable that contains a single shared instance of the class, it is initialized as `None`

+As soon as this variable is set, the `__main__` will try to call it's render method

 ### **Other Methods**
-The following methods assist in rendering parts of the game
+The following methods assist in **rendering parts of the game**

 #### **Drawing the Board**
-This method draws the given board and handles clicks on pieces
+This method **draws the given board** and **handles clicks** on pieces

-The only parameter is the board it will draw
+The only parameter is the **board** it will draw

-When the mouse started getting pressed on this frame while hovering over any field of the 6x6 grid, the `selected_piece` changes to that field
+When the mouse started getting pressed on this frame while hovering over any field of the 6x6 grid, the `selected_piece` **changes to that field**

 #### **Overlay on Finished Game**
-Once the game is finished, this method is used to display an overlay, darkening the screen and showing the result
+Once the game is finished, this method is used to **display an overlay**, darkening the screen and **showing the result**

 #### **Drawing Names and Captures**
-Names get drawn onto the screen according to the fields set in the constructor
+**Names get drawn** onto the screen according to the fields set in the constructor

-The method also takes in the amount of captures and displays them above/below the names
+The method also takes in the **amount of captures** and displays them above/below the names

 #### **Drawing Rules**
-Displays the rules according to the provided game type
+**Displays the rules** according to the provided game type

-The Rules are only shows while the game is paused
+The Rules are only shows while the **game is paused**